iamsherman1234/android-home-server/README.md

 Error: Devices cgroup isn't mounted
 ```

-**Root cause:** Android kernel 4.14 (FreeRunner) does not allow cgroup v1 device subsystem to be mounted from inside a chroot.
+**Root cause:** Android kernel 4.14 (FreeRunner) does not allow the cgroup v1 device subsystem to be mounted from inside a chroot.
 DroidSpaces containers do not have the privileges to mount cgroup subsystems.

 **Solution:** Install all services natively on Debian instead.